lunar-natalie/oops/README.md

   which the default of a given tool is used
 * Source code is located in `src/`
 * Uses [JSDoc](https://jsdoc.app/) comments

+## Locale

+Documentation and code symbols are currently written in United States English in order to adhere to international standards and framework interfaces.

 ## Debugging